-Gerdau's scorecard-indicated outcome under our Steel Industry rating methodology (November 2021) maps to A3, three notches above the assigned rating.
-Our 12-18-month forward-looking scorecard-indicated outcome maps to A3, reflecting our expectation of the company's declining but still-strong operating performance.
+Gerdau's scorecard-indicated outcome under our Steel Industry rating methodology maps to Baa1, one notch above the assigned Baa2 rating.
+Our 12-18-month forward-looking scorecard-indicated outcome maps to A3, reflecting our expectation of the company's still strong operating performance.